February 26th, 2019

 Do you live on air, like ghosts in a limbo permeated with sameness,

-or rather breath from it, eat from the earth, and drink from streams?
+or rather breath from the air, eat from the earth, and drink from streams?

-The dragonfly, who thought she was a world citizen, fell deeply silent.
+The dragonfly, who felt like a world citizen, fell deeply silent.

 for uncountable days and nights.

-A creature of local lands, with linked roots all over.
+A creature of local lands, with linked roots all over the earth.